 Address: 804 Yeoksam 2-dong, 303 Gangnamdaero Jiha, Gangnam-gu, Seoul

 MyeongDong is Seoul’s top shopping district for Korean fashion and skincare.
-It is considered a hub for shopping, commerce, banking, and culture.
+It is a hub for shopping, commerce, banking, and culture.
 It has an average daytime population of 3 million.
-There are many street stalls, retail outlets, and Korean cosmetics stores.
-As you walk along the main alley you will find stall after stall of street food vendors.
-For those who love Panda Express… as I do, there is actually a Panda Express located inside the Lotte Shopping Mall B1 floor.
+There are many street stalls, retail outlets, Korean cosmetics stores, and one of the most popular cathedrals in Korea.
+As you walk along the main alley, you will find stalls of street food vendors.
+For those who love Panda Express… as I do, Panda Express is located inside the Lotte Shopping Mall B1 floor.

 Top 5 Tips When Visiting MyeongDong

 - Visit the Hello Kitty Cafe or various cat and dog cafes.

 - Pick up moisturizing face packs that are sold in bundles.
 Look out for the 1+1 offers.

 - Avoid visiting in the spring as it will be the peak season called the “Golden Week”.
 Tourists coming from China and Japan will make the area overcrowded.

 - Make sure to collect free samples as you walk around.